stefanonardo/DisableFlux/README.md

 # DisableFlux
 Utility for f.lux on Windows.
 It permits you to auto-disable f.lux when a selected program is running.
-Note: f.lux won't stop running.

 Thanks to f.lux developers for saving our eyes. :)

+## Download
+Get the last version from https://github.com/StefanoNardo/DisableFlux/releases